WebAssembly/component-model/design/mvp/Explainer.md

 alias refers to the current component.
 To maintain the acyclicity of module instantiation, outer aliases are only allowed to refer to *preceding* outer definitions.

+There is no `outer` option in `core:aliastarget` because it would only be able to refer to enclosing *core* modules and module types and, until module-linking, modules and module types can't nest.
+In a module-linking future, outer aliases would be added, making `core:alias` symmetric to `alias`.

 Components containing outer aliases effectively produce a [closure] at instantiation time, including a copy of the outer-aliased definitions.
 Because